-The roof construction model considered in this analysis utilised C/Z Steel Purlins with dimensions of 203mm (depth) x 75mm (width) x 2.4mm BMT, spaced at 600mm and 900mm centres, and with a pitch of 15°.
+The roof construction model considered in this review assumes C/Z Steel Purlins with dimensions of 203mm (depth) x 75mm (width) x 2.4mm BMT, spaced at 600mm and 900mm centres, and with a pitch of 15°.
 The variations in thermal performance were examined by adjusting the ceiling insulation and continuous insulation according to Table 13.2.3u.

-The main impact of thermal performance in roofs will be from the centres of the framing materials.
-Option 1 and Option 2 of Table 13.2.3u can be more or less effective than each other depending on the density of the framing materials, as indicated by Figure 18.
-As a generalisation, as the framing density and the minimum ceiling insulation R-Value increase Option 1 becomes less effective to Option 2.
+The centre-to-centre spacing of the framing members will have a major impact on the thermal performance of the roof.
+Option 1 and Option 2 of Table 13.2.3u may be more or less effective than each other depending on the spacing of the framing materials, as indicated by Figure 18.
+As a generalisation, as the framing density and the minimum ceiling insulation R-Value increase Option 1 becomes less effective relative to Option 2.